MERKLE

 Gabriel Davis

-Provides impactful recommendations grounded in site data and data-backed insights.
-Believes good data visualization and storytelling are critical to client success.
-Clients have included Microsoft, Costco, Samsung, L'Oréal, Verizon, Subaru, Intel, and Shiseido.
-Recent focus in Adobe Analytics and CJA building client-friendly, detailed dashboards that answer critical business questions and regularly leading client training sessions for these tools.
+Gabe enjoys providing impactful recommendations that solve client problems, grounded in site data and backed by data.
+He believes good data visualization and data storytelling are critical to client success.
+His clients have included Microsoft, Costco, Samsung, L'Oréal, Verizon, Subaru, Intel, and Shiseido.
+Gabe's recent focus and deep expertise are in Adobe Analytics and Adobe Customer Journey Analytics, where he enjoys building client-friendly yet detailed dashboards that help answer critical business questions.
+He also regularly leads client training sessions for these tools upon request.

 SY